PodcastpediaOrg/podcastpedia-sql/README.md

 ```

 ### Next steps
-Now that the database is setup go on and prepare the Podcastpedia application and give it a try on your local host.
+Now that the database is set up, go on and prepare the Podcastpedia application and give it a try on your local host.